 Discover it® Secured Credit Card: Best secured card with cash back rewards

 Want to earn rewards as you build your credit?
 The Discover it® Secured Credit Card offers 2 percent cash back on gas stations and restaurants (for up to $1,000 in combined spending per quarter, then 1 percent) and 1 percent on all other purchases.
 New cardholders can take advantage of Discover’s Cashback Match program, which matches all of the cash back you earn during your first year.
 Like the Open Sky Secured Visa, you need a minimum $200 security deposit to access this card—but you won’t have to pay an annual fee, and you’ll earn cash back on everything you buy.

 When to upgrade to an unsecured credit card

 When should you switch from a secured credit card to an unsecured credit card?
 In some cases, your credit card issuer will automatically transition you to an unsecured credit card after you’ve proven you can use your secured credit card responsibly.
-If you have the Discover it Secured Credit Card, for example, it’s possible to graduate to an unsecured Discover card with just eight months of good payment behavior.
+If you have the Discover it Secured Credit Card, for example, it’s possible to graduate to an unsecured Discover card with just seven months of good payment behavior.
 When a credit issuer upgrades you from a secured card to an unsecured card, your security deposit will be refunded—and you may even receive a higher line of credit.